marcells/streamdeck-microsoft365/README.md

 2. After creating the app, you have to copy the "Application (client) ID" and paste it in the Stream Deck Plugin configuration for the button.
 ![Application ID](app_id.png)

-3. When the plugin first tries to collect information about mails or calendar entries, your web browser will open and you have to login into your account.
+3. Click the "Add" button to add your Microsoft accounts.
+Your web browser will open and you have to authenticate.
 That's all.

+Hint: Your accounts are saved per Application ID.
+So, if you reuse the same App ID for all your actions, you don't have to authenticate again.
+Just pick your account from the list.

 ## Current features